ForgeGit/Sindragosa_GUID/README.md

 **YOU WANT THE OLDEST CHARACTER IN YOUR RAID (LOWEST GUID) TO DO THE CHEESE.**

-_(I don't know if it matters if it is a caster or melee, yet.
+_(I don't know if it is possible for a caster to cheese this? yet?
 Sorry.)_

 **YOU CAN CHECK THE GUIDs OF YOUR RAID YOURSELF AT https://wotlk-mage.herokuapp.com/**